 No, a child can be registered using only one address and P.O.
 Boxes may not be used to register a child.

 8. What happens if my neighborhood school is full?

-Your child will be registered to another appropriate school and transportation will be provided where applicable
+Your child will be registered to the closest available school and transportation will be provided where applicable.

 9. How do I transfer my child to a different school?